alexdevero/alex-devero-blog/__drafts__/draft--private-methods-properties.md

 ## Private class fields and subclasses

-As we discussed, private properties and methods are accessible only from the inside of the class in which they are defined.
+As we discussed, both private class field and method are accessible only from the inside of the class in which they are defined.
 This also means that they will be inaccessible for any subclasses.
-This applies to both, public as well as static private properties.
+This applies to both, public as well as static private class field.

 ```JavaScript
 // Create new class